Last updated on September 22nd, 2022 at 08:30 am

 Below you will find destinations where usually backpackers go.
 Find my opinion and what to do there.

-Who wants to experience some peaceful days is therefore advised to look for accommodation uphill.
+Whoever wants to experience some peaceful days is therefore advised to look for accommodation uphill.
 There are great plans for hiking, night tours finding the crystal frog, visiting La Victoria Coffee Farm, going up to San Lorenzo for Birdwatching and much more.
-I stayed about 90 minutes up hill on 1,600 meters in a Coffee Farm with view over Santa Marta and the Caribbean.
-If you want to enjoy the greatest experience, I advise you to getting up to hill as far you can get.
+I stayed about 90 minutes uphill on 1,600 meters in a Coffee Farm with a view over Santa Marta and the Caribbean.
+If you want to enjoy the greatest experience, I advise you to get up to the hill as far you can get.

 Cabo de la Vela is a Kitesurf paradise, has a nice beach that has shallow water for a long time and is the perfect spot to chill.
 The landscape is spectacular.
 From there you also can travel up to Punta Gallinas.